-Related Party Transactions where the amount involved is at least Pesos: Five Million (P5,000,000.00) and all DOSRI transactions regardless of amount, shall be approved by the Board upon endorsement by the RPT Committee.
-In determining whether to approve a Related Party Transaction, the Board shall be guided by the report of the RPT Committee as well as any other relevant information that may be made available to it upon its request.
+Related Party Transactions where the amount involved is at least P5 Million and all DOSRI transactions regardless of amount, shall be approved by the Board upon endorsement by the RPT Committee.
+In determining whether to approve a Related Party Transaction, the Board shall be guided by the report of the RPT Committee as well as any other relevant information be made available to it upon its request.

-Related Party Transactions that were approved by the Management Committee shall be subject to Board confirmation.
+Related Party Transactions that were approved by the RPT Management Committee shall be subject to Board confirmation.